makrai/notes/ghosh-20-figlang-sarcasm.md

     * Sec 4.2 summarizes each paper
     * Sec 5 is a comparative analysis based on both their performance and the choice of features/models
-    * from Sec 5: The large difference between the best model (miroblog) and other systems can be attributed to their dataset augmentation strategies
+    * from Sec 5: The large difference between the best model (miroblog, Lee+) and other systems can be attributed to their dataset augmentation

 ## Baseline classification model that we used